snydernb1/plantsy/wiki-docs/features.md

 * Logged in user can create a review.
 * Review owner can edit/delete review.

-### 5. Catagories
+### 5. Categories

-* Shop owner can add catagory to listing.
+* Shop owner can add category to listing.
-* User can search items by catagory.
+* User can search items by category.

 ## Bonus Features